realpython/web-dev-for-data-scientists/lessons/01-intro.md

 1. Who are you?
 1. About this workshop

+## Objectives

+By the end of this lessons, you should be able to answer the following questions:

+1. Why should data scientists learn web development?
+1. What do you need to know to be a full-stack web developer?
+1. What is a web framework?
+1. Why should you use a web framework?
+1. What's the MVC design pattern?

+You should also be able to:

+1. Set up a Python 3.6 development environment
+1. List and describe the server and client-side technologies associated with web development

 ## Why should data scientists learn web dev?

 - Visualization - show off that data!